Ranking and Reviewing the Flavors of the Barebells Vegan Protein Bar Line

 Also, the flavors are unfortunately completely masked by the bitterness and sharpness of the stevia.
 Yes, these bars do taste artificial because of this, ruining what was an initial experience when you bite in.
 It really feels like they added too much stevia, giving it a weird combination of being overly sweet and overly sharp and stinging at the same time.

 The verdict?
-I would avoid these and get regular Barebell protein bars, or heck, any other protein bars, even other vegan-based ones.
-Sure, these have some nuanced textures, but they aren’t nearly as good as regular Barebells in this realm, and even more so, these are way too artificial as a whole.
+I would avoid these and get regular Barebell protein bars, or heck, most other protein bars, even other vegan-based ones.
+Sure, these have some nuanced textures, but they aren’t nearly as good as regular Barebells in this realm, and even more so, several are way too artificial as a whole.
 Compared to other protein bars, they fall well below average overall — they really need to fix that overpowering stevia taste.

 Flavor Tier List

-1. Caramel Peanut
+2. Caramel Peanut

-2. Caramel Chocolate Chip
+3. Caramel Chocolate Chip

 On the inside, it’s a darkish orange filling with a top layer of goo and some chocolate chip pieces spread throughout.